-Lucien Ginsburg, a rebellious French Jewish boy with a grotesque imagination, hates playing the piano like his father, a bar professional, and manages to be admitted to Montmartre Academy as painter, where he befriends an SS officer who helps him survive he occupation.
+Lucien Ginsburg, a rebellious French Jewish boy with a grotesque imagination, hates playing the piano like his father, a bar professional, and manages to be admitted to Montmartre Academy as a painter, where he befriends an SS officer who helps him survive the occupation.
 After the war, he chooses to become a performing artist and adopts the stage name Serge Gainsbourg.
 His unorthodox songs bring him success, even his parents's approval, and lots of lovers, yet his marriages are all utter failures.
 Written by

 31 of 47 people found this review helpful.

 Was this review helpful to you?